Civil Engineering Technology

 Online Civil Engineering Technology Programs

-In the 2018-2019 academic year, 167 schools offered some type of civil engineering technology/technician program.
+In 2018-2019, 167 schools offered a civil engineering tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|